-In history, there has been a perception that after the Second Punic War, demographic emerged in Italy that led to the crisis in the Roman army.
+In history, there has been a perception that after the Second Punic War, demographics emerged in Italy that led to the crisis in the Roman army.
 The source of the Roman military crisis was to be the socio-economic changes of the turn of the second and first centuries BCE.
 As a result of the policy of conquests, which caused an influx of slaves, rich landowners created powerful latifundia, offering low grain prices.
 In this way, small landowners were not able to compete and were impoverished (often their farms were taken over); as a result, potential recruitment resources have shrunk.
-In the 1930s and 1920s, the brothers Tiberius and Gaius Gracchus tried to oppose such developments.
+In the 130 and 120 BCE, the brothers Tiberius and Gaius Gracchus tried to oppose such developments.
 However, both of them were murdered on the initiative of Optimates.

-Modern historians almost agree that the Gracchus have exaggerated the problem or practiced demagogy to a large extent.
+Modern historians almost agree that the Gracchus have exaggerated the problem or practised demagogy to a large extent.
 The crisis was certainly not so serious, as evidenced by archaeological research.
 After defeating Carthage in the Second Punic War, the Italian peoples who supported the Hannibal (mainly the south of the Apennine Peninsula) were punished by Rome by taking away some of the lands that were nationalized and then transferred on lease.
 It was here that powerful latifundia developed, on which slave groups worked.
 Central and northern Italy were still dominated by small landowners (so-called assidui).
 This is evidenced by the census carried out at the turn of 136-135 BCE – 317 993 men capable of fighting in the Roman army.
 This was a sufficient number to defend the state and conduct military operations, especially considering the fact that Rome did not have even 300,000 adult men during the Second Punic War (of which about 60% of the people were mobilized).

 What bothered the Roman army the most in the second half of the 2nd century BCE was the recruitment problem.
-Many Romans avoided mobilization due to lack of service profits and numerous wars.
+Many Romans avoided mobilization due to a lack of service profits and numerous wars.
 In response, the Senate sought to extend the mandatory period of service to maintain adequate strength.
-This, however, caused a decrease in morale and widespread reluctance of men who should have returned to their farms and cultivated the land after the war ended.
+This, however, caused a decrease in morale and the widespread reluctance of men who should have returned to their farms and cultivated the land after the war ended.
 The fatigue with constant fighting and war campaigns was clear.

 Such a change of approach provided for enlisting citizens without land, so-called proletaria (proletarians).
-As a reward for good service, which usually lasted 16 years (miles emeritus), they could receive land allocation.
-Officially, the soldier received a small but regular pay of 5 aces per day and basic equipment.
+As a reward for good service, which usually lasted 16 years (miles emeritus), they could receive a land allocation.
+Officially, the soldier received a small but regular pay of 5 asses per day and basic equipment.
 It should be mentioned that the dissemination of the equipment was not solely a result of Marius’ reforms.
 It was a slow process, which resulted rather from the influx of the poor to the Roman army, which required state support in providing weapons.
-The beginnings of this process can be traced in lowering the census since the Second Punic War.
+The beginnings of this process can be traced to lowering the census since the Second Punic War.
 The evidence for these claims are archaeological findings that indicate the mass production of weapons (especially helmets) that only the state could afford.